EmuloFra/EmuloFra.github.io/index.md

 In case some project inspires you, you are free to try it using my work as a walkthrough

 # Reverse-Engeeniering game hacking
-In this project, we will breach DEFCON32, a game designed to hone hacking skills sponsored by GameHacking.GG
+In this project, we will breach **DEFCON32**, a game designed to hone hacking skills sponsored by `GameHacking.GG`.

 Useful knowledge is:
 - Understanding of the C programming language;